jaydools/Build-a-Bouq/Capstone Proposal.md

 ### Login

 To be implimented in sprint 2:
----> This is where owners can log in so that they can use the app and retrieve the images.
+---> This is where owners can log in so that they can manage their subscription.
----> This is where users can log in so that they can see their purchase history.
+---> This is where users can log in so that they can see their purchase history. (although in theory, this should be handled by the store, as this is supposed to be an app that a store can install to their existing website)

 ### About